RetroIndieJosh/elemental-mages/readme.md

 - visual depiction for cooldown (UI or in player?)

 # Tech
+- burn out fire when wet
-- fire tile (propogate to trees but never burns out unless wet)
+- propogate fire to trees (burn)

 - burning trees animation
 - movement animations